MI-LAB-IITM/Semi_Automated_AM_Defect_Analysis_Framework/readme.md

 ## Overview

-This repository implements a two-stage semi-automated framework for quantitative defect analysis in additively manufactured (AM) materials.
-The pipeline integrates defect detection using active learning, microstructure aware defect classification, and mapping defects to processing parameters.
+This repository implements a two-stage semi-automated framework for quantifying defects in materials microstructures using an example dataset of additive manufacturing (AM).
+The pipeline includes a defect detection model trained using active learning, a microstructure-aware defect classification model, and, finally, mapping identified defects to AM processing parameters.

-The framework is validated on AM systems and is designed to :
+The framework is validated on AM systems and is designed to:

 - Reduce manual annotation effort
 - Improve training efficiency through informed coreset selection
-- Enable interactive model refinement with human-in-the-lop
+- Enable interactive model predicted label refinement with human-in-the-loop
-- Classify and Quantitatively map defects to processing parameters
+- Classify defects, quantify them and map them to associated processing parameters

 This repository accompanies the manuscript: